 Features Tab within the plugin

-- You can pull leads/push leads to and from the integration.
+- You can pull leads/push leads / contacts to and from this integration.

 - Only through a form of a campaign can the “Triggered action push to integration” is done.